corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Allow portrait randomization, slight tweaks to portrait selectors
 * 1.0.2 Ensure correct `graphical_culture`
-* 1.1.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+* 1.1.0 Mark as compatible with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
     * Volatile motes had to be moved to different planets to avoid mining stations improperly collecting them at game start (reported by Kaiser Nikolaus I)
+* 2.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
+    * Apply new mono-gender portrait rules
+    * More portrait selector refinements (these portraits don't have a separate clothing layer - it is built-in the the portrait)

 ## Source Code